 Goblets, chalices, and other odd glassware forms are what you may anticipate receiving with your drink.

-One of the most widely known Belgium Facts is: These painters include Jan Van Eyck, Jame.s Ensor, Paul Delvaux, René Magritte, Peter Paul Rubens, and many others.
+One of the most widely known facts is that Belgium is home to some of the most famous painters, including Jan Van Eyck, James Ensor, Paul Delvaux, René Magritte, Peter Paul Rubens, and many others.

 One of the greatest artists of all time is considered to be Rubens.

-The following are generally acknowledged Belgium Facts: Black, yellow, and red are the hues of the Belgian flag.
+The following are generally acknowledged facts: Black, yellow, and red are the hues of the Belgian flag.

-William I of the Netherlands is credited as being the source of the colors.
-With two vertical black stripes on either side and a wide white stripe in the middle, Germany’s flag resembles this one but has been somewhat changed.
+William I of the Netherlands is credited with the source of the colours.
+With two vertical black stripes on either side and a broad white stripe in the middle, Germany’s flag resembles this but has been somewhat changed.

 The latter two are used more often by locals in daily life.
-Even though there isn’t a formal “Belgian” language, many individuals utilize Dutch with a few minor grammatical and writing modifications.
+Even though there isn’t a formal “Belgian” language, many individuals utilize Dutch with minor grammatical and writing modifications.

 11. Big Bang Theory